david-cho-lerat-HL2/react-with-typescript/README.md

 React and TypeScript are awesome technologies.
 Getting started with both of them can be difficult however.
 Here are very small examples to make adopting both technologies easier.

 Note that this is neiter a React tutorial nor a TypeScript tutorial.
-I want explain these technologies in depth.
+I won't explain these technologies in depth.
 I just show you how they can be used together.
 We'll also use a little bit of WebPack, but again I will not explain WebPack in detail here.

 # Table of contents